rsksmart/devportal-1.0/content/rsk-devportal/solutions/givetrack.md

 - [The Crypto Show With Andreas Antonopoulos & Connie Gallippi At LaBitConf, Santiago Chile](https://letstalkbitcoin.com/blog/post/the-crypto-show-with-andreas-antonopoulos-connie-gallippi-at-labitconf-santiago-chile)
 - ["DE-PHI" CRYPTO FOR GOOD](https://www.bitgivefoundation.org/conference2020/)

-Now with GiveTrack on RSK, BitGive is strengthening its impact!
+Now with GiveTrack on Rootstock, BitGive is strengthening its impact!

-### Why use GiveTrack on RSK?
+### Why use GiveTrack on Rootstock?

 - Rewards good actors in the nonprofit sector
 - Educates donors about effective outcomes
 - Identifies & avoids fraudulent activities along traditional paths

-#### Features of GiveTrack on RSK
+#### Features of GiveTrack on Rootstock

 - Blockchain technology: GiveTrack allows donors to trace transactions on a public platform in real-time
 - Donors can see how funds are spent and ensure they reach their final destination